kdmukai/bitcoin_resources/altcoins.md

 ## Understand the basics
 Ethereum, Cardano, Binance Smart Chain, EOS/WAX, and many others are competing to be permissionless, distributed computing platforms.
 Think Amazon Web Services (AWS) with less centralization.

+And then running on top of these platforms (or eventually spinning up their own blockchain) are various "utility tokens" that use their token to pay for more niche services within their ecosystem (e.g. FileCoin for paying for decentralized file storage).

-Bitcoin and some other altcoins--Monero, Litecoin, Dogecoin, etc--are focusing on being a currency and/or a store of value.
+Meanwhile Bitcoin and some other altcoins--Monero, Litecoin, Dogecoin, etc--are focusing on being a currency and/or a store of value.

-These are two enormously different spaces.
+These are enormously different spaces.
 Different value propositions.
 Different end games.

 ### Where are the computing platforms going?
 There are immense, fascinating possibilities with these computing platforms.
-"Smart contracts" can wipe out financial middlemen like escrow agents (if Party A satisfies conditions X,Y,Z transfer the value that Party B deposited to Party A, otherwise refund Party B).
+"Smart contracts" can wipe out financial middlemen like escrow agents (if Party A satisfies conditions X,Y,Z, transfer the value that Party B deposited to Party A, otherwise refund Party B).
 Tokenization of assets and ownership will become the norm (why pay TicketMaster's fees to maintain their own proprietary network when concert tickets can just be issued on a public blockchain?).

 As more and more use cases arise, these blockchain-based computing platforms will become more and more important and will absolutely displace tons of industries.